 Increasing openness and establishing standards contribute to two other critical factors.

-To begin, it makes it more difficult for asset managers to "greenwash" their goods; in other words, they cannot just brand a product with an ESG or sustainable label without disclosing how this was accomplished.
+One, it will make "greenwashing" tougher for firms and asset managers.
+In other words, It will make it tougher for companies to brand a product with an ESG or sustainable label without disclosing how this was accomplished.

 Second, it considerably improves investors' capacity to evaluate investment choices in terms of the ESG aspects considered throughout the investment decision-making process, enabling them to make educated investment selections that match their investment objectives.